jasonl99/lattice-core/README.md

 maintain state between them.

 That's challenging enough on its own.
-The server is an abstract representation, while the browser is a particular visual representation of a subset of the server.
-Adding to the complexity is the fact that http is inherently stateless, and now every update needs a whole setup and teardown process as the browser creates a new request, the server creates a new response.
+The server is an abstract representation, while the browser is a particular visual representation of a subset of the object on the server.
+Adding to the complexity is the fact that http is inherently stateless, and now every update needs a whole setup and teardown process as the browser creates a new request, and the server creates a new response.
 Add the subsequent teardown, and you're looking at a _ton_ of work to update an element on a page.

 The axiomatic way to do this has been use some javascript libarary that ulimately performs these updates over AJAX.
 The updates still happen in a stateless manner -- it's just that a lot of the  complexity and overhead is invisibly buried and discarded by the javascript that performs the ajax.
-But make no mistake browser and the server still work _a lot_ to update a little element on your page.
-The analogy that occurs to me is an order from Amazon arriving in a big box, with plastic bubble wrap and wads of paper keeping the item from sliding around.
-It might be a book, but the effort to get that book from Amazon (the server) to you (the browser) is an awful lot of work.
+But make no mistake browser and the server still work _a lot_ to update a little element on you page.
-There's a lot of waste along the way.

 Enter [WebSockets](https://www.websocket.org/quantum.html).
 They are relatively new, part of the HTML5 spec.
 They won't work on all browsers, but according to [this page](http://caniuse.com/#feat=websockets) they are usable by more than 90% of current users.
 That's not bad.
 Just be clear, there is no intention of making this framework work without WebSockets, which means it also requires javascript.
 Some people turn off javascript.
 This framework won't work for them either.
-Think of it as a platform-specific framework:
-Instead of Android or iOS,  it's the "socket-ready browser" platform.
-I think a platform that supports 90%_+ of users is a pretty good target.
+Think of it as a platform-specific framework:  Instead of Android or iOS,  it's the "socket-ready browser" platform.
+I think a platform that supports 90%+ of users is a pretty good target.

 ## Yeah, but, _Require_ websockets?
 Why be so limiting?

 I've been programming for a long time.
 I've experimented with different frameworks, and I've played around many times with the newest "language of the month."
 It's incredibly overwhelming to be faced with a new language that can do something a litle better, or that promises some big advantage of last month's favorite.
+And just "trying out" a new language does not give you enough time to learn the nuances that are important to efficient programming.

-The bottom line is there are a ton of frameworks out there already that do far more than I could ever hope to accomplish in a more traditional way.
+There are ton of mature  frameworks out there already that do far more than I could ever hope to accomplish with a more traditional way http- or ajax-first approach.
+This frameworks tries to be something completely different, in a completely different way.

 The irony is also not lost on me -- Crystal itself is a pretty new language, and you could probably make a convincing argument that I'm just using another language of the month.

 But something happened for me as I started experimenting with Crystal.
 I can't (and won't) make any promises that you'll feel the same way.
 Crystal's standard http library includes a nice implementation of WebSockets that's augmented by kemal.
-Up until a few months ago, I thought WebSockets were something you used if you wanted to include video steamoing on your web page.
+Up until a few months ago,  I thought WebSockets were something you used if you wanted to include video streaming on your web page.
 Never once had I written javascript to open a websocket.
-But kemal has an intriguing [chat demo](https://github.com/sdogruyol/kemal-chat) that struck me with its simplicity.
+But kemal has an intriguing [chat demo](https://github.com/sdogruyol/kemal-chat) that struck me with its elegant simplicity.
 So I dug.
-I'll freely admit
-I became a little obsessed.
+I'll freely admit  I became a little obsessed.

 Crystal has a beautiful syntax.
 It's very much like Ruby, but it's compiled, so it's fast.
 It's strongly-typed, but it does so without getting in your way.
 I can't help think that Crystal has done for typing what ruby did for syntax.